 Law school recruitment events provide opportunities to meet admission representatives, get more information about law school, and ask questions that will help you determine your best-fit school.

-Law schools around the country also host events where you can meet law school representatives and learn more about law schools and the programs they offer.
+Law schools across North America also host events where you can meet law school representatives and learn more about law schools and the programs they offer.
 While these fairs are usually held at or near the host law school, many schools are hosting events virtually this year.

 When speaking with law school representatives, consider asking some of the questions below.
 They’re designed to help you evaluate the academic programs at each school you’re interested in attending, and to help you determine your best fit for law school.